Restaurants

 502 W. Randol Mill Road

 Before Guy Fieri went everywhere, he went here.
 One of the original North Texas spots on Diners, Drive-Ins and Dives, Prince Labanese continues to out-punch its weight inside an old Sonic along Randol Mill Road.
 Everything is made fresh every day.
 Everything on the menu is a winner.
 The schwarma plates or loaded hummus are sure hits.
 Get the thyme pie for something a little different.
-It's not a big space, so plan accordingly.
+The space is a little divey (it’s an old Sonic), but that doesn’t matter.

 Rodeo Goat